 In addition to his work with Fans for the Cure, Ed is completing his forty-eighth season in baseball broadcasting.
 He currently hosts Remember When with former Red Sox manager, Kevin Kennedy, on SiriusXM Channel 89.
 The author of three books about baseball, Ed’s most recent release is Baseball for the Utterly Confused, published by McGraw-Hill.

-A graduate of Fordham University, Ed is a member of the school’s College Alumni Board as well as an inductee in the All Hallows High School Hall of Fame.
+A graduate of Fordham University in the Bronx, Ed is an inductee in the All Hallows High School Hall of Fame.

 Ed and his wife Luisa reside in Westchester County, New York.